2023 Best History Schools

 The average amount in student loans that history majors at UPenn take out is $12,950.

-Out of the 418 schools in the United States that were part of this year’s ranking, Duke University landed the # 4 spot on the list.
-Duke is a fairly large private not-for-profit school located in the large city of Durham.
+A rank of #4 on this year’s list means Duke University is a great place for history students.
+Duke is a fairly large private not-for-profit school located in the city of Durham.

 The average amount in student loans that history majors at Duke take out is $12,250.